LDexter/openai-lua/README.md

 ### API Setup:

-1. Sign-in and access private API key at - https://beta.openai.com/account/api-keys
+1. Sign-in and access your [private API key](https://beta.openai.com/account/api-keys)
-2. Paste API key into template.env, replacing the sample key
+2. Paste the API key into `template.env`, replacing the sample key
 3. Rename template.env to just .env

 Now your key will not be publicised through git.

 ### Usage:

-Check out examples.lua for sample code that prompts Davinci and prints the reply text.
+Check out `examples.lua` for sample code that prompts Davinci and prints the reply text.